 Transfer the egg mixture to the bowl of a stand mixer with a whisk attachment fitted.

-You aren't looking for stiff peaks or anything, the mixture will still be runny, but it should have thickened enough that if you pick up the whisk and drizzle a little of it on top of the batter, it should stay on the surface for a few seconds before disappearing.
+Don't try to make stiff peaks; the mixture will still be runny, but it should have thickened enough that if you pick up the whisk and drizzle a little of it on top of the batter, it should stay on the surface for a few seconds before disappearing.

 If it disappears immediately, whip for another minute.